thebrisklab/EyeTrackingFMRI/README.md

 # EyeTrackingFMRI - repository
 Analysis of the simultaneous eye-tracking and movie-watching fMRI data.
 Includes 1) task activation modeling using the general linear model and 2) covariance regression; and the necessary data processing procedures for eye-tracking (ET) data.
 The repository contains the code for the replication of "Simultaneous Analysis of Eye-tracking and fMRI Data Collected in Children with ASD".

-# R Code Usage Guidelines
+# R Code usage guidelines

 ## Main functions
 - `Main_Functions_fMRI_ET.R` contains the level 2 main functions used in this project.
 Individual sub-functions files can be found in the folder `Small_Functions`.